vitessio/website/content/en/docs/user-guides/topology-service.md

 * Run `vtctl RebuildKeyspaceGraph` for each keyspace using the new topology service flags.
 * Run `vtctl RebuildVSchemaGraph` using the new topology service flags.
-* Restart all `vtgate` using the new topology service flags.
-They will see the same keyspaces / shards / tablets / vschema as before, as the topology was copied over.
+* Restart all `vtgate` processes using the new topology service flags.
+They will see the same Keyspaces / Shards / Tablets / VSchema as before, as the topology was copied over.
-* Restart all `vttablet` using the new topology service flags.
-They may use the same ports or not, but they will update the new topology when they start up, and be visible from vtgate.
+* Restart all `vttablet` processes using the new topology service flags.
+  They may use the same ports or not, but they will update the new topology when they start up, and be visible from `vtgate`.
 * Restart all `vtctld` processes using the new topology service flags.
 So that the UI also shows the new data.